preciofishbone/OmniaDocsG2/blocks/analytics-widget/index.rst

 Style
 ---------
-Here you can set som padding if needed:
+Here you can set some padding if needed:

 .. image:: analytics-block-widget-style.png